 The Group's credit evaluation focuses primarily on the obligor's repayment ability from its cash flow and financial condition.
-In addition, the Group employs various credit risk mitigation techniques such as appropriate facility structuring, posting of collateral and/or third party support as well as transfer of risk to other third parties, which form an integral part of the credit risk management process.
-There is immaterial credit and market risk concentration within the credit risk mitigations used by the Group.
+In addition, the Group employs various type of credit risk mitigation technique such as appropriate facility structuring, posting of collateral and/or third party support as well as transfer of risk to other third parties, which form an integral part of the credit risk management process.
 The most commonly used credit risk mitigation measures are provided below: